-The soul recovers radical innocence And learns at last that it is self-delighting, Self-appeasing, self-afrighting, And that its own sweet will is Heaven's will.
+Self-appeasing, self-afrighting, And that its own sweet will is Heaven's will.
 [Note the "sweet."]

 But there is a still deeper level to Ruskin's concern.
 Human beings, he is saying, are not "just a different species": they are different essentially-higher beings altogether, beings (the only ones we know of) capable of being in tune with the pulse of the universe.
 "You do not see with the lens of the eye," he writes elsewhere, "You see through that.
 And by means of that, you see with the soul of the eye."
-(22: 144) But the eye offered by the botanic lecturer, the eye which attended all the emerging sciences of Ruskin's day (sciences, including sociology and economics,43 which continue to dominate in our day) is a mechanical eye, an eye which doesn't allow that eyes have souls, a steely eye which, used in any intense, recurring way, eradicates that most precious part of our humanity, that inner eye which imagines and delights.
+(22:144) But the eye offered by the botanic lecturer, the eye which attended all the emerging sciences of Ruskin's day (sciences, including economics56 and sociology, which continue to dominate in our day) is a mechanical eye, an eye which doesn't allow that eyes have souls, a steely eye which, used in any intense, recurring way, eradicates that most precious part of our humanity, that inner eye which imagines and delights.
 Literally, then: life or death.

 Hardly an incidental matter then, this one of looking.
-No wonder Ruskin took issue with his self-congratulating, reclassifying, botanical colleague.
-How we choose to view the world creates that world-in our image, twice.44
+No wonder Ruskin took issue with his self-congratulating, reclassifying, botanical colleague: how we choose to view the world creates that world-in our image, twice.57